syncfusion-content/windowsforms-docs/WindowsForms/togglebutton/Getting-Started.md

 ### Configuring the ToggleButton

-The most commonly used settings of the **"ToggleButton"** Control can be configured either through designer via smart tag or through Properties window or through code behind.
+The most commonly used settings of the **"ToggleButton"** control can be configured either through designer via smart tag or through Properties window or through code behind.

-The following screenshot illustrates the **"ToggleButton"** Control customization through smart tag.
+The following screenshot illustrates the **"ToggleButton"** control customization through smart tag.

 ![togglebutton customization through smart tag](Getting-Started_images/Getting-Started_img2.png)